Villahermosa: First Constitutional Town Hall

 In solemn meeting, held on October 27, 1826, the Congress of the State, decreed the renaming of the capital city, determining that from November 4, 1826, the city of Villahermosa would be called San Juan Bautista de Tabasco, granting it in addition to the rank of "city".

 Cholera Epidemic

-On November 26, 1833, the epidemic of Cólera-cólera murbus was declared in St. John the Baptist, and can be controlled until September 1834.
+On November 26, 1833, the epidemic of Cólera-cólera murbus was declared in Saint John the Baptist, and can be controlled until September 1834.
 A total of 2,500 people died in the state capital and according to the report of the "Ministry of Justice and Ecclesiastical Business", which appeared in the official newspaper of August 25, 1849, 4,020 people died statewide.

-On December 16 i arrived at St. John the Baptist, and the cholera epidemic was in all its might, and another calamity no less terrible, the civil war, was on the eve of the outbreak..."
+On December 16 i arrived at Saint John the Baptist, and the cholera epidemic was in all its might, and another calamity no less terrible, the civil war, was on the eve of the outbreak..."
 Juan Federico Maximilian.
 Baron of Waldeck."